-1. Should UK businesses still worry about GDPR post Brexit?
+1. Should UK firms worry about GDPR post Brexit?

-That said, the UK government has signalled its intention to enshrine many of the existing GDPR provisions into UK law, to sit with the Data Protection Act 2018.
-The planned changes are available in the Keeling Schedule.
+The UK government has signalled its intention to enshrine many of the existing GDPR provisions into UK law, to sit with the Data Protection Act 2018.
+What happens after the transition period is detailed on the ICO's UK GDPR page.

 Essentially all the current data protection principles, obligations and individual rights will stay the same.

 Yes.
 The ICO will still be the data supervisory authority for the UK, but not for EU activities that fall under EU GDPR.
-However, the ICO plans to continue working closely with EU supervisory authorities when the UK leaves the EU.
+However, the ICO plans to continue working closely with EU supervisory authorities now that the UK has left the EU.

 As you'd expect, one of the biggest changes is likely to be the requirements on transfers of personal information between the UK and EEA.